-Dr. Chris Wedding is an Executive in Residence at the Fuqua School of Business, where he teaches energy finance and management consulting via the Fuqua Client Consulting Practicum (FCCP), and an Associate Professor with the Nicholas School of the Environment at Duke University, where he teaches on corporate sustainability strategy, green real estate, and clean energy.
+Dr. Chris Wedding is an Executive in Residence at the Fuqua School of Business, an Associate Professor with the Nicholas School of the Environment, and a Gosnell Visiting Professor at the Department of Economics at Duke University.

-Dr. Wedding is also a Professor of the Practice with the University of North Carolina at Chapel Hill (UNC) Kenan-Flagler Business School; the Managing Director of IronOak Energy Capital, an investment banking and advisory firm focused on clean energy; the Founder of Entrepreneurs for Impact, which provides mastermind groups and executive education for businesses solving problems in energy and environmental sectors; Faculty for the Institute for Defense and Business, which provides executive education for U.S. military leaders; and one of the earliest LEED Accredited Professionals with the US Green Building Council.
-He was also a Director and Senior Advisor at Cherokee Investment Partners, a private equity firm that has raised over $2 billion in private equity funds and, separately, founded or invested in over 150 startups and venture funds.
+(private peer groups for investor-backed CEOs, founders, and investors solving climate change); the Managing Director of IronOak Energy Capital (climate tech investment banking); a Professor of the Practice with the University of North Carolina at Chapel Hill (UNC) Kenan-Flagler Business School; one of the earliest LEED Accredited Professionals with the US Green Building Council; a certified Mastermind Professional; and former Director and Senior Advisor at Cherokee Investment Partners, a private equity firm that raised over $2 billion in private equity funds and, separately, founded or invested in over 150 startups and venture funds.

 He brings a global perspective, with experience in 20+ countries, and language abilities in Spanish, Japanese, and Creole.
 He is a frequent speaker at energy and finance conferences.
 Dr. Wedding also writes about climate finance, conscious leadership, personal productivity, and social justice via his newsletter ZERO: Climate Finance.
 In addition, he hosts a podcast, Climate Torch, which interviews climate CEOs, founders, and investors.